benjtupas/Token-Raise/README.md

 **B. Deploy**
 1. Run: `node ethereum-compile.js`
 2. Run: `node ethereum-deploy.js`
+Don't forget to run Ganache if you're testing on local.
 3. Copy the Contract Address and update the `CONTRACT_ADDRESS` on `config.json`.

 ```